algorandfoundation/liquid-auth/docs/src/content/docs/server/running-locally.md

 ngrok http --domain=<NGROK_STATIC_DOMAIN> 3000
 ```

 Ensure the service's `ORIGIN` and `HOSTNAME` [environment variables](../environment-variables) are configured correctly with the ngrok domain.

+By following these steps, you can securely run Liquid Auth locally for development purposes.